CalamityAdam/iot/ruby/projects/max_windowed_range/README.md

 required at each step?
 What is its overall time complexity in Big-O notation?

-### Optimized Solution
+### Analysis

-It turns out that it is quite costly to calculate the `min` and `max` elements of each window.
-If we use the `min` AND `max` methods built into Ruby, this costs us `2 * window_size` iterations for each window.
+It turns out that it is quite costly to calculate the `min` and `max` elements of each window (each method is an `O(n)` operation).
+If we use the `min` AND `max` methods built into Ruby, this costs us `2 * window_size` iterations for each window (overall time complexity: `O(n^2)`).
-What if it were possible to calculate `min` and `max` instantaneously (in constant time) per window?
-We can write a data structure to help with this.

-In the naive solution, we consider each window as a slice of the input array.
+What's more, in the naive solution, we consider each window as a slice of the input array.
 On the first iteration, we slice the array from index `0` to index `w`.
 On the second iteration, we slice from `1` to `w + 1`, and so forth.
-However, slicing an array is rather costly.
+However, slicing an array is rather costly (again, `O(n)`).
 Remember, a new array is created when slicing an existing array.

+What if it were possible to calculate `min` and `max` instantaneously (in constant time) per window?
+This would allow us to find the max windowed range in `O(n)` time.
+We can achieve this by writing a custom data structure dedicated to solving this specific problem.

-### Overall Plan:
+### Optimized Solution:

-Since the window only moves one index at a time, it would be nicer to represent it as a `queue`.
-Every time we move the window, we could enqueue the next element and dequeue the last element.
-However, that still leaves us with the problem of expensive `min` and `max` operations.

-We will be building multiple data structures that will finally lead to `MinMaxStackQueue` that will keep track of the `min` and `max` in constant time.
+We will be creating a sequence of data structures that will culminate in a `MinMaxStackQueue`, our custom data structure that will keep track of the `min` and `max` in constant time.
+We will get to the specifics of how it does this in a second.

 We will be building the following in order:

   + `MyQueue`
   + `MyStack`
   + `StackQueue`
   + `MinMaxStack`
   + `MinMaxStackQueue`

 ## Phase 2: `MyQueue`

+Since the window only moves one index at a time, it would be nicer to represent it as a `queue`.
+Every time we move the window, we could enqueue the next element and dequeue the last element.
+This would allow us to avoid using `Array#slice`, so that we can traverse the array in constant time.

 A **queue** is an simple abstract linear data structure where elements are stored in order and can be added or removed one at a time.
 A queue